-- 5.8.1 Any shock may be confiscated by a USMTS official at any time and sent in to be disassembled for inspection.
-If found legal, shock will be returned. - 5.8.2 Only one shock per wheel is permitted (Exception: Fifth shock may be mounted horizontally over pull bar or vertically on front of lift arm).
+5.7.1 Any shock may be confiscated by a USMTS official at any time and sent in to be disassembled for inspection.
+If found legal, shock will be returned.

+- 5.7.2 Only one shock per wheel is permitted (Exception: Fifth shock may be mounted horizontally over pull bar or vertically on front of lift arm).
 Pull bar shock mounts must be equal to or above pull bar mounts.
 Pull bar shock length at installed position, including extensions, shall be a maximum of twenty-four (24) inches.
-Bump stops and/or various rubber biscuits on pull bar and lift arm shocks are not allowed.
+Bump stops and\or various rubber biscuits on pull bar and lift arm shocks are not allowed.
 Shocks must be mounted vertically and rear shocks may be no more than twenty-five (25) degrees from vertical.
-Dummy shocks in relation to functioning shock absorbers are not allowed (i.e. no dummy shocks to replace slider). - 5.8.3 All shocks must be made of steel (magnet must stick).
-Aluminum heims on shocks are permitted - 5.8.4 Only conventional-type (closed on one end) shock absorbers are permitted.
-Only single-shaft shocks are permitted. - 5.8.5 Air shocks and/or canister shocks are not allowed. - 5.8.6 Inerter shocks, J-damper shocks, active mass damper shocks and/or through-rod-designed shocks are not allowed. - 5.8.7 Bump stops, spring rubbers or any other limiting devices are not allowed on any suspension component (Exception: Bump stops and/or various rubber biscuits are permitted in conjunction with the pull bar, rear limiting chains, lift arm chain or blocks from rear-end housing to chassis, and any size external bump stop on right front shock is permitted). - 5.8.8 Electronically-controlled and/or monitored shocks by any means or methods is strictly forbidden.
-Cockpit-adjustable shocks are not allowed. - 5.8.9 Shock covers are permitted but may cover only front half of shock and must be mounted directly to shock. - 5.8.10 Shocks shall be subject to claim, as outlined in Claim Procedures (Article 16).
+Dummy shocks in relation to functioning shock absorbers are not allowed (i.e. no dummy shocks to replace slider).
+Front shock shafts must move in both directions from its installed position at ride height.
+The shock may not preload the spring. - 5.7.3 All shocks must be made of steel (magnet must stick).
+Aluminum heims on shocks are permitted. - 5.7.4 Only conventional-type (closed on one end) shock absorbers are permitted.
+Only single-shaft shocks are permitted. - 5.7.5 Air shocks and/or canister shocks are not allowed. - 5.7.6 Inerter shocks, J-damper shocks, active mass damper shocks and/or through-rod-designed shocks are not allowed. - 5.7.7 Bump stops, spring rubbers or any other limiting devices are not allowed on any suspension component (Exception: Bump stops and/or various rubber biscuits are permitted in conjunction with the pull bar, rear limiting chains, lift arm chain or a single block from rear-end housing to chassis, and any size external bump stop on right front shock is permitted). - 5.7.8 Electronically-controlled and/or monitored shocks by any means or methods is strictly forbidden.
+Cockpit-adjustable shocks are not allowed. - 5.7.9 Shock covers are permitted but may cover only front half of shock and must be mounted directly to shock. - 5.7.10 Shocks shall be subject to claim, as outlined in Claim Procedures (Article 16).

-5.9 Springs:
+5.8 Springs:

-- 5.9.1 One spring per wheel is permitted.
-One additional spring is permitted in the center of the car pertaining to the pull bar or lift arm. - 5.9.2 All coil springs must be at least four and one-half (4.5) inches outside diameter (except pull bar and lift arm). - 5.9.3 Springs must be made of steel. - 5.9.4 Torsion bars in the rear are not allowed. - 5.9.5 Stacked, tapered and/or welded springs are not allowed. - 5.9.6 Progressive springs are not allowed (except on pull bar or lift arm). - 5.9.7 Spring wire diameter and coil spread must remain consistent from one end to the other.

-5.9.8 Only conventional spring mounting devices are permitted.
+- 5.8.1 One spring per wheel is permitted.
+One additional spring is permitted in the center of the car pertaining to the pull bar or lift arm. - 5.8.2 All coil springs must be at least four and one-half (4.5) inches outside diameter (except pull bar and lift arm). - 5.8.3 Springs must be made of steel. - 5.8.4 Torsion bars in the rear are not allowed. - 5.8.5 Stacked, tapered, preloaded and/or welded springs are not allowed. - 5.8.6 Progressive springs are not allowed (except on pull bar or lift arm). - 5.8.7 Spring wire diameter and coil spread must remain consistent from one end to the other. - 5.8.8 Only conventional spring mounting devices are permitted.
 Widgets, trick and/or spring-altering mounting devices are not allowed.